 As you can see, they took a customer-centric approach in order to better manage this assessment process.

-This way they were able to better comprehend the user behaviour throughout the conversation, from the start all the way to the end.
+This way they were able to better comprehend the user behavior throughout the conversation, from the start all the way to the end.
 The dialogue is what connects the start and the end.

 User: The user is interested in getting more information about the product once they feel that it could help them solve their problems.
 Throughout the conversation, users acquired more interest and knowledge about basic product features.